House breaks impasse, passes security funding without provisions

 The vote ended a fight that brought the DHS within hours of a partial shutdown last week and raised new questions about Boehner's leadership.

+Obama said on Tuesday night he would sign the funding bill "as soon as I receive it," and added in a statement: "Today, after far too long, Congress finally voted to fully fund" the agency.

-Obama has said he will sign the funding bill for the department, formed after the Sept.
-11, 2001 attacks to spearhead domestic counter terrorism efforts.
-Spending authority for the department was scheduled to end at midnight on Friday.
+The department was formed after the Sept.
+11, 2001, attacks to spearhead domestic counterterrorism efforts.
+Spending authority for the department had been scheduled to end at midnight on Friday.

 Despite committing to drama-free government after November's elections, when Republicans won Senate control and tightened their grip on the House, they quarreled internally in the struggle over the agency's funding and, in the end, achieved little.